 Removable activity surveys should be made of the counting equipment, the working area, the floor under the working area, the floor at the door opening, and other surfaces where contamination is more likely.
+The amount of removable radioactive material per 100 cm2 of surface area will be determined with an appropriate instrument of known efficiency (e.g. liquid scintillation counter) as follows:

-- 4. After placing the smear samples in scintillation vials, put the top on the vials and screw on tightly.
-Mark the top to identify the samples. - 5.
+- 1. Wipe or smear the surface with a dry filter or soft absorbent paper, applying moderate pressure and assessing the amount of radioactive material on the wipe sample. - 2.
+After placing the smear samples in scintillation vials, put the top on the vials and screw on tightly.
+Markthe top to identify the samples. - 3.
 After collecting all samples, fill each vial with approximately 10 ml of the scintillation counting fluid, and count the samples using full-scale settings in a liquid scintillation counter.
-Record the results as disintegrations per minute per 100 cm (dpm/100 cm) and as activity (microcuries) on UNC Charlotte RAS Form 4, and submit the results to the EHS Office as requested. - If counts indicate significant contamination, (more than the quantities show in item two above), the area shall be decontaminated and resurveyed or, if this is not possible, labeled with 'Caution Radioactive Material' tape.
+Record the results as disintegrations per minute per 100 cm2 (dpm/100 cm2) and as activity (microcuries) on UNC Charlotte RAS Form 4, and submit the results to the EHS Office as requested. - 4.
+If counts indicate significant contamination, (more than the quantities show in item two above), the area shall be decontaminated and resurveyed or, if this is not possible, labeled with 'Caution Radioactive Material' tape. - 5.
+After counting, each user shall be responsible for storing the used scintillation vials pending transfer to EHS for disposal.

-- 7. After counting, each user shall be responsible for storing the used scintillation vials pending transfer to EHS for disposal. - D. Sealed Source Leak Tests
+iv.
+Sealed Source Leak Tests

-Each sealed source in use containing radioactive material, other than H-3, with a half-life greater than 30 days and in any form other than gas shall be tested for leakage at intervals not to exceed six months.
+Each sealed source in use containing radioactive material, other than H3, with a half-life greater than 30 days and in any form other than gas shall be tested for leakage at intervals not to exceed six months.
 (Note - licensed sealed sources containing 100 microcuries or less of beta- or gamma-emitting radioactivity, and 10 microcuries or less of alpha-emitting radioactivity are exempt from the leak test requirement.)
 Leak tests samples are to be collected by the EHS Office every 6 months.
 Records of leak tests shall be maintained in the EHS Office.

-Obtain a leak test sample kit from a licensee authorized by an Agreement State or the NRC to perform leak test analyses.
+Obtain a leak test sample kit from a licensee authorized by an Agreement State or the NRC to perform leak testanalyses.
 Follow the instructions provided by the vendor in the leak test sample kit.
 Upon receipt of leak test certificates, maintain in the radiation safety files.

-E. Posting of Regulations
+v.
+Posting of Regulations